cuescience/goat/README.md

 If you are not familiar with behave, you can get started by reading the [tutorial](http://pythonhosted.org/behave/tutorial.html).

-To start using goat you have to register the GoatMatcher:
+To start using goat you have to register the GoatMatcher in your `steps.py` file:
 ```python
 from behave import *
 from behave import matchers